• Skip to main content

 Essential Functions:

-• Provide leadership in the development of the learning program; communicate with teachers to assure instructional programs are meeting the needs of the students and district.
+• Provide leadership in the development of the community education and engagement learning programs; communicate to ensure programs are meeting the needs of the students, families, and community.

-• Participate and contribute to district level administration; serves as a communication link between site and district
+• Participate and contribute to district level administration; serve as a communication link between community education and engagement programs and the district.

-• Facilitate communication between school and home to promote parent involvement in the educational programs.
+• Facilitate and promote communication between school and home to promote parent involvement in the educational programs.

-• Attend all regular board meetings to represent the building and grounds for the district.
+• Attend all regular board meetings to represent the community education and engagement initiatives for the district.

-Compensation & Benefits: Salary compliments skills, experience and qualification with a 240 day contract range of $156,094-159,010.
+Compensation & Benefits: Salary compliments skills, experience and qualification with a 260 day contract salary of $172,260.
 Faribault Public Schools offers a competitive compensation and benefits package along with attractive perks as a school district employee.
-The district supports a strong mission and vision with many opportunities to contribute to the overall organization and community.
+The district supports a strong and equitable mission and vision with many opportunities to contribute to the overall organization and community.
 Additionally, our schools have several before/after-school activities and summer long programming.

 Benefits/Perks include:

-• Comprehensive benefits package: health, life, long term disability, dental insurance
+• Comprehensive benefits package: health, life, dental, vision long term disability insurances

 • Fully paid single health insurance